From No-Regret to Strategically Robust Learning in Repeated Auctions: Instantiating the meta-algorithm with MWU

 We refer interested readers to~\citet{AHK12} for a comprehensive exposition of the MWU algorithm.
 Here, we simply state its regret guarantee in Lemma~\ref{lem:MWU}.

-\begin{lemma}[{See e.g.,~\citet[Theorem 2.1]{AHK12}}] Given any sequence of reward vectors $\r^{(1)},\dots,\r^{(T)}\in[-1,1]^{K+1}$, the MWU algorithm guarantees that $\Reg_{\MWU}=O(\sqrt{T\log(K)})$. \end{lemma}
+\begin{lemma}[{See e.g.,~\citet[Theorem 2.1]{AHK12}}] Given any sequence of reward vectors $\r^{(1)},\dots,\r^{(T)}\in[-2,2]^{K+1}$, the MWU algorithm guarantees that $\Reg_{\MWU}=O(\sqrt{T\log(K)})$. \end{lemma}

 In Corollary~\ref{cor:MWU+meta}, we establish the regret and strategic robustness guarantees of Algorithm~\ref{alg:meta} when it is instantiated with the MWU algorithm.
 The regret guarantee follows from Proposition~\ref{prop:meta_no_regret} and Lemma~\ref{lem:MWU}, and the strategic robustness guarantee follows from Theorem~\ref{thm:meta_strategic_robustness} and Lemma~\ref{lem:MWU}. \begin{corollary} Suppose that all bidders adopt Algorithm~\ref{alg:meta} with the MWU algorithm as the input algorithm.
 Then, for any joint prior distribution $\D$ of bidders’ values, under Assumption~\ref{assumption:auction_format}, the following hold: \begin{enumerate}[i.] \item The regret $\Reg_i$ of each bidder $i\in[n]$ (as defined in Eq.~\eqref{eq:regret}) is at most $O(\sqrt{T\log(K)})$. \item The auctioneer’s expected cumulative revenue is at most $\Mye(\D)\cdot T + O(n\cdot\sqrt{T\log(K)})$. \end{enumerate} \end{corollary} For comparison, the standard regret guarantee of the agile and lazy online gradient descent (OGD) algorithms~\citep[Section 5.4.1]{Hazan16} is $O(\sqrt{T\cdot K})$.
 Consequently, combining the agile or lazy OGD algorithm with Algorithm~\ref{alg:meta} results in regret and strategic‐robustness guarantees with $\sqrt{T\cdot K}$ dependence.
 This matches the regret guarantee established by~\citet{KSS24} for agile OGD in first-price auctions, and slightly improves their strategic robustness guarantee for multiple bidders, which scales linearly with $K$.
+We note that for multiple bidders,~\citet{KSS24} analyze a variant of agile OGD designed for unknown prior distributions, and their analysis establishes a stronger incentive compatibility property under a technical assumption.

 Finally, in Proposition~\ref{prop:lower_bound}, we show that the regret guarantee in Corollary~\ref{cor:MWU+meta} is optimal for our repeated auction game, by reducing to a well-known hard instance from the online learning literature~\citep[Theorem 3.7]{CG06}.
 The proof is provided in Section~\ref{section:proof_of_prop_lower_bound}. \begin{proposition} In the repeated auction game under Assumption~\ref{assumption:auction_format}, a bidder's regret (as defined in Eq.~\eqref{eq:regret}) is $\Omega(\sqrt{T\log(K)})$ in the worst case, regardless of the algorithm used. \end{proposition}